-The care of students at Anchor Academy sometimes requires periodic physical contact other than therapeutic touch such as application of sunscreen, other lotions, and medical treatment.
+The care of students at Anchor Academy sometimes requires periodic physical contact other than therapeutic touch such as medical treatment as determined by the RN or delegated staff.

 Behavior Supports, Policies and Procedures

 Anchor Academy has a full Student Behavior and Support Policy which details our processes regarding crisis management and support.
 The Department of Elementary and Secondary Education (DESE) regulations require that private day educational programs develop physical restraint policies and procedures in accordance with the requirements of 603 CMR 46.00.
 These policies and procedures address appropriate responses to student behavior that may require immediate intervention.
 Anchor Academy's notification of parent's right to receive a copy of the school's Physical Restraint Policy and Procedures is provided within the school's Behavior Support Policies and Procedures.